Joseph Kallinger

-Joseph Kallinger (born Joseph Lee Brenner III; December 11, 1935 – March 26, 1996) was an American serial killer who murdered three people, and tortured four families.
+Joseph Kallinger (born Joseph Lee Brenner III; December 11, 1935 – March 26, 1996) was an American serial killer who murdered three people and tortured four families.
 He committed the later crimes with his 12-year-old son Michael.

 Early life

-Kallinger was born on December 11, 1935, as Joseph Lee Brenner III at the Northern Liberties Hospital in Philadelphia, Pennsylvania to Joseph Lee Brenner, Jr. and his wife Judith.
-In December 1937, the child was placed in foster care after his father had abandoned his mother.
+Kallinger was born on December 11, 1935, as Joseph Lee Brenner III at the Northern Liberties Hospital in Philadelphia, Pennsylvania to Joseph Lee Brenner Jr. and his wife Judith.
+In December 12 1935 he was placed in foster care after his father had abandoned his mother.
 On October 15, 1939, he was adopted by Austrian immigrants Stephen and Anna Kallinger.

 He was abused by both his adoptive parents so severely that, at age six, he suffered a hernia inflicted by his adoptive father.
 The punishments Kallinger endured included kneeling on jagged rocks, being locked inside closets, consuming excrement, committing self-injury, being burned with irons, being whipped with belts, and being starved.
 When he was nine, he was sexually assaulted by a group of neighborhood boys.

 As a child, Kallinger often rebelled against his teachers and his adoptive parents.
 He dreamed of becoming a playwright, and had played the part of Ebenezer Scrooge in the local YWCA's performance of A Christmas Carol in the ninth grade.
-When Kallinger was 15, he began dating a girl named Hilda Bergman, whom he met at a theater which he was allowed to visit on Saturdays.
+When Kallinger was 15, he began dating a girl, Hilda Bergman, whom he met at a theater he visited on Saturdays.
 His parents told him not to see her, but he married her and had two children with her.

-She later left him because of the domestic violence she suffered at his hands.
-Kallinger was hospitalized at St. Mary's on September 4, 1957, due to severe headaches and loss of appetite which doctors believed was a result of stress surrounding his divorce.
+She later left him because of domestic violence.
+Kallinger was hospitalized at St. Mary's on September 4, 1957, with severe headaches and loss of appetite, which doctors believed was a result of stress from his divorce.
 Kallinger remarried on April 20, 1958, and had five children with his second wife.
 He was extremely abusive towards his family, and often inflicted the same punishments on them that he had suffered from his adoptive parents.

-Throughout the next decade, Kallinger would spend time in and out of mental institutions for amnesia, attempted suicide and committing arson.
+Throughout the next decade, Kallinger spent time in and out of mental institutions due to amnesia, attempted suicide and committing arson.